LukaLavs/Generalized-Dual/README.md

 A minimal Python library for generalized dual numbers and automatic differentiation, supporting arbitrary-order derivatives, complex numbers, and vectorized operations.
 Many difficult functions are implemented.

+## Goal

+The goal of this project is to create a simple Python library capable of performing multi-variable, high-order automatic differentiation using generalized dual numbers, while supporting real and complex numbers, vectorized operations, and rich function support.

 ## Installation

 This package is not yet available on PyPI.